amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

 export default Clock;
 ```

-## Time not updated on the screen?
+# Time not updated on the screen

 But then, on the screen this time not getting updated every second.
-Only inside the console it gets updated every one second.
+Only inside the console does it get updated every second.

 And that is where we have to use the `State`.

 A state will be a local state of a component.
-So, whenever a state is changed, a component will re-render and it will render the updated `JSX`.
+So, whenever a State is changed, a component will re-render and it will render the updated `JSX`.

 So, what we can do is, we need to import a State.